 If you contact your former workplace the HR department should be able to provide you with details of the company plan.
 It will then be up to you to contact the provider directly to find out the value of your pension.

 If you have several frozen pensions it may save time to use the government’s free Pension Tracing Service.
-This is a searchable database that allows you to input your former employer’s name or pension provider to find the information you require.
+This is a searchable database that allows you to input your former employer’s name or pension provider, to find the information you require.
 You can use this service online or by telephone.

 Another option is to use PensionBee.
 We just need an employer name or policy number to track them down through our in-house database, then, once found, we can combine them into one manageable online plan.
-Find out more about how it works.

 Beware of hidden charges on frozen pensions